gjbex/Fortran-MOOC/docs/procedures.md

 Many mathematical functions are implemented as intrinsic functions, e.g.,

-1. the absolute value `abs` the complex conjugate `conjg`, the square root function `sqrt` and the modulo function `mod`;
+1. the absolute value `abs`, the complex conjugate `conjg`, the square root function `sqrt` and the modulo function `mod`;
 1. the trigonometric functions `sin`, `cos`, `tan` and their inverse `asin`, `acos` and `atan`;